Simon Duggan

 Simon Duggan, ASC, ACS (born May 13, 1959) is a New Zealand-Australian cinematographer.

-He has won the AACTA Award for Best Cinematography twice, for The Great Gatsby (2013) and Hacksaw Ridge (2016).

 Career

 Duggan started his career off in Australia at Ross Wood Film Studios.

 He had worked in a number of big-budget features, including the ones directed by Alex Proyas and Len Wiseman.
 In addition, he was director of photography on Baz Luhrmann's The Great Gatsby, shot in 3D.

 Duggan was invited as a member to the Australian Cinematographers Society in 1989, and American Society of Cinematographers in 2022.